-These tips on letting go of love will help you remember that “relationships are like glass.
+These tips on how to let go of someone you love will help you remember that “relationships are like glass.
 Sometimes it’s better to leave them broken than try to hurt yourself putting them back together.” ~ Unknown.

-This is one of my favorite quotations on letting go of love because it’s true – sometimes it’s worse (in the long run) to try to get back together.
-Sometimes you need to keep forging ahead, and learn to survive heartbreak.
+This is one of my favorite quotations on letting go of love because it’s true – sometimes it’s more painful to try to get back together.
+Sometimes you need to keep forging ahead, grieve, and let go.

 How to Let Go of Someone You Love